Alejogb1/job-board/blog-data/how-can-a-simple-container-pipeline-be-implemented-using-github-actions-or-webhooks.md

 id: "how-can-a-simple-container-pipeline-be-implemented-using-github-actions-or-webhooks"
 ---

-Okay, let’s tackle container pipeline implementations, a topic I’ve navigated countless times across various projects.
+, let’s tackle container pipeline implementations, a topic I’ve navigated countless times across various projects.
 Thinking back, I vividly remember a particularly frustrating deployment process at a startup where we were pushing manually built docker images.
 It was messy, error-prone, and consumed precious developer time.
 Implementing a proper pipeline, whether with GitHub Actions or webhooks, became critical, and it fundamentally altered how we approached deployments.
 So, let's break down how to construct a straightforward container pipeline leveraging these two methods.

 First, it's important to grasp the core concept: we want to automate the process of building, testing, and deploying containerized applications.
 That automation should trigger from code changes – usually a push to a repository.
 The pipeline needs to encapsulate these steps: source code retrieval, container image construction, some kind of testing (ideally unit and integration), and finally, pushing the built image to a container registry, which could be Docker Hub, GitHub Container Registry (ghcr.io), or others.
 We’ll consider both GitHub Actions and webhook approaches, each with its own advantages.